Policy, Government and the Voluntary Sector, General Election 2024 Resources Hub

 Refugees and asylum seekers

-Issues around immigration and refuges remained high-profile during the campaign, with quite different approaches from the major parties.
+Issues around immigration and refugees remained high-profile during the campaign, with quite different approaches from the major parties.
 The Refugee Council exists to support and empower people who have fled conflict, violence and persecution.
 In its general election campaign it called for the repeal of the Illegal Migration Act and is seeking to sign up 100,000 people to a campaign to support the fair and human treatment of asylum seekers.

 Transport